-Most departments recognize student academic achievement through an honors program for which students may be nominated or may apply.
-Honors standing requires a minimum cumulative and major grade point average of 3.500 or higher and successful completion of a senior project in the student's major.
+Most departments recognize student academic achievement through an honors program for which students may be nominated or apply depending on the rules of individual departments.
+Honors standing requires a minimum major grade point average (GPA) of 3.500 or higher and successful completion of a department’s additional requirements, which may include a senior project in the student’s major.
 Details are included under the appropriate departmental headings.
+Individual departments may require a higher minimum major GPA and/or a minimum overall GPA; in such cases students must conform to departmental standards.

 Degrees with distinction are awarded on the basis of students’ overall academic record at Lewis & Clark College (minimum 60 credits): cum laude (with honors), 3.700 to 3.799; magna cum laude (with high honors), 3.800 to 3.899; summa cum laude (with highest honors), 3.900 to 4.000.